sytabaresa/kingly/README.md

 This architecture hence bears some ressemblance with the Elm architecture, while also separating an abstract representation of a computation (similar to a DSL) from its interpretation.
 However, in a departure from `cyclejs` standard architecture, we are allowing ourselves to have drivers defined out of the 'main' loop.
-There are advantages and disadvantages to that approach that I am still in the process of weighing ones against the others.
+There are advantages and disadvantages to the approach of encapsulating drivers that I am still in the process of weighing ones against the others.

 In summary we seek to further the MVI functional breakdown `view(model(intent))` by decomposing the model into a statechart  `view(statechart(initial_model, states, actions, predicates, transitions)(intent))`.
 We hope by surfacing the extra parameters to get additional benefits:

 * safety : transitions can only happen as specified in the charts, i.e. no action will be executed in the wrong state of the model.
-This should allow to eliminate a hopefully large class of bugs.
+This should allow to eliminate an hopefully large class of bugs.
 * the program should be easier to reason about as its control flows are made explicit
 * better testability as one can test the control flow separately from the actions/effects
 * better maintainability : the design is entirely communicated by the statechart whose visual form can be automatically